+Have you been brainwashed with the diet mentality?
 Social media and body image are deeply connected.

 My shoe size is different than the person next to me – we are not meant to all fit in the same shoes!

 Just like our weight, a large portion of it is genetically determined and beyond our control.

-Critique who you are following on social media and what images you are looking at and see if you can diversity them.
+Critique who you are following on social media and what images you are looking at and see if you can diversify them.

-4. Look At the Big Picture
+4. Look at the Big Picture

 Back up a step.

 Even if you hate your body today, or tomorrow, remind yourself that one day maybe you can be neutral about it, or be willing to like it.
-Try to tolerate it.
-Be nice to it.

 Keep the door open to one day feeling different about it.

 Have you ever had a day where you didn’t think about your body?
 What was that like?
-What happened that day?

-5. Evaluate Bad Body Image Days
+5. Learn from the Bad Body Image Days

-Similarly, on the bad body image days, have you noticed anything that may be going on?
+On hard body image days, have you noticed anything that may be going on?
 Something that you don’t know how to process at the moment?

 Sometimes, it can be easier to pretend the problem is your body size, rather than dealing with a problem or emotion head on.

 One thing that really stuck with me that Kylie Mitchell says is, “positive body image isn’t loving your body.
-It’s thinking of your body less (or neutrally) because you’re too busy living a vibrant life.
+It’s thinking of your body less (or neutrally) because you’re too busy living a vibrant life.”

 I’ve attributed these quotes when I can find the author.

-- I am more than my measurements.
+- “I am more than my measurements.”

-- Don’t let your mind bully your body. – June Tomaso Wood
+- “Don’t let your mind bully your body.” – June Tomaso Wood

-- I am loved.
+- “I am loved.
 I am enough.
-I am strong.
+I am strong.”

-- The way you speak to yourself matters.
+- “The way you speak to yourself matters.”

-- All bodies are good bodies.
+- “All bodies are good bodies.”

-- I am more than a number on the scale.
+- “I am more than a number on the scale.”

-- If we all ate the same and exercised the same, our bodies would still look different.
+- “If we all ate the same and exercised the same, our bodies would still look different.”

-- You don’t exist solely to lose weight and be pretty.
+- “You don’t exist solely to lose weight and be pretty.”

-- Wanting to be someone else is a waste of the person you are. – Marilyn Monroe
+- “Wanting to be someone else is a waste of the person you are.” – Marilyn Monroe

-- You can get your dream body while hating the body you have now.
+- “You can get your dream body while hating the body you have now.
 But it’s going to be a long, painful process.
-Try to love your body, nourish it, and see what happens. – Emma Xu
+Try to love your body, nourish it, and see what happens.” – Emma Xu